Blog

 Yes, my incredibly accomplished and smart therapist with more letters behind her name than anyone I know used superheros to work through grief with me.
 We plan to continue this as we both rewatch, including The Blip later to talk about my grief.

 I find myself enjoying conversations about society reflected in art and pop culture more and more.
 This year, I think, will be more about this sort of things for me.
-I have some books lined up on it.
+I have some books lined up on it – about Hong Kong cinema, Roger Corman’s empire, the sociological implications of Kaiju cinema.
+This is how I connect.

 I’m thinking of talking to the local library about hosting a monthly film night.